LionelDraghi/bbt/docs/bbt_help.md

                              whatever are the verbosity settings (-q, -v, etc.) for standard output.
-   -ot  | --output_tag 'tag' : include a specific tag in the results file -ed  | --exec_dir         : run command in exec_dir instead of current dir
+   -ot  | --output_tag 'tag' : include a specific tag in the results file -ed  | --exec_dir 'dir'   : run command in dir instead of current dir -td  | --tmp_dir 'dir'    : create .out file in dir instead of current dir
           --strict           : warning on steps not following the Given/When/Then order.
-   -sb  | --status_bar       : enable a progress bar in the terminal

 Debug command:
    -lt                    : list log topics